Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 ---
 published: true
-title: What's wrong with Jet Zero?
+title: Jet Zero
-category: opinion
+category: policy-position
 date: 2021-09-07T10:59:21.345Z
 cover_image: /images/uploads/trains-not-planes.jpg
 summary: The government has big plans to reduce aviation emissions.
 But will it work?